arvkay/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile - A shell script which moves the file /tmp/betty to /tmp/my_first_directory/betty
-8-firstdelete - A shell script which deletes the /tmp/my_first_directory/betty file 9-firstdirdeletion - A shell script which deletes the /tmp/my_first_directory file
+8-firstdelete - A shell script which deletes the /tmp/my_first_directory/betty file 9-firstdirdeletion - A shell script which deletes the /tmp/my_first_directory file 10-back - A shell script which changes the working directory to the previous one